Malak-Mansour/NLP701_assignment2_subtask1/README.md

 # XLM-Roberta-based Multilingual Inference

 This repository contains the experimental setup and results for evaluating the performance of XLM-Roberta (XLM-RoBERTa-base) on a multilingual dataset across different inference tasks.
-The goal is to assess the model's ability to perform in Zero-shot and Few-shot learning settings for multiple languages, specifically English, Hindi, Bulgarian, and Portuguese.
+The goal is to assess the model's ability to predict the main roles and fine-grained roles for multiple languages, specifically English, Hindi, Bulgarian, and Portuguese.
 The evaluation metrics include Exact Match Ratio (EMR), Micro Precision (P), Micro Recall (R), Micro F1 Score (F1), and Main Role Accuracy.

 ## Overview